ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-ResolutionPresets**](https://github.com/big-mon/ComfyUI-ResolutionPresets): Provides recommended resolution presets specifically.
 Select a preset from the dropdown to easily output the corresponding width and height values for use with nodes like Empty Latent Image.
 - [**ComfyUI-SaveMem**](https://github.com/hnmr293/comfyui-savemem): Save Image/Latent to Shared Memory
 - [**Dynamic Sliders Stack**](https://github.com/FunnyFinger/Dynamic_Sliders_stack): A custom node for ComfyUI to have many sliders with interactive dynamic behavior.
 This repository includes all necessary code and assets for seamless integration.
+- [**Radar Weights Node**](https://github.com/FunnyFinger/ComfyUi-RadarWeightNode): A Custom Node for ComfyUi to add an interactive Radar graph to visually control weights.
 - [**ComfyUI AstroCorp Nodes**](https://github.com/AstroCorp/ComfyUI-AstroCorp-Nodes): A collection of personal ComfyUI nodes designed to enhance and automate workflows.
 - [**ComfyUI-VideoGrid**](https://github.com/stevenwg/ComfyUI-VideoGrid): Add vertical and horizontal video grid support
 - [**ComfyUI-AV-MegaTTS3**](https://github.com/avenstack/ComfyUI-AV-MegaTTS3): 🎧Ultra High-Quality Voice Cloning, Chinese and English.